diogogithub/c4cheats-Competitive-Programming-wiki/BigInteger.md

-Oh no!
-We haven't finished this yet!

-A BigInteger is exactly what it says it is (a very Big Integer).
-It's size is equal to the amount of memory your computer can hold (so it is a number that is a string pretty much).
+A `BigInteger` is a `Java` specific class that utilizes `String`s to create an Integer with no theoretical limits besides the amount of memory on the computer.
+The `BigInteger` is immutable meaning that the `.add()` method does not add to the object from which it is called, see below.

+    BigInteger b = new BigInteger("5");

+    b.add(BigInteger.ONE); // value of b is still 5
+    b = b.add(BigInteger.ONE); // value of b is now 6